 - provide a tax-free lump sum

 - provide a taxable lump sum

 - buy an annuity from an insurance company, bank or building society of your choice

-- buy a top-up pension in the LGPS.
+- buy a top-up pension in the LGPS

+- buy extra membership in the LGPS.

 If you left the LGPS before 1 April 2015, you do not have to take your pension when you take your main LGPS pension.
 If you take it later, your AVC options will be more limited.